-Sometimes, it’s difficult to schedule face-to-face meetings in person, especially with our busy schedule and heavy workload.
-With remote work likely staying in some capacity, this will also likely be the norm as well.
+Sometimes, it’s difficult to schedule face-to-face meetings in person, especially with our busy schedule.
+With remote work likely staying in some capacity, this will likely be the norm as well.

 The good news is: effective and productive meetings can be just as impactful through video calls.

 In fact, preparing for them is key to increasing your visibility and value.
 You should prepare for video conference calls with the same amount of effort as as any important in-person meeting.

 Preparing to look smart and polished even when remote